A family of four, a 60-year love story, a young man with muscular dystrophy: What we know about the collapse victims - KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Rosa Flores, John Couwels, Faith Karimi, Ana Zuniga, Melissa Alonso, Christina Maxouris, Jamiel Lynch, Abel Alvarado, Valentina Moreira, Jacqueline Rose, Catherine Carter, Camille Furst, Keith Allen, Rebekah Riess, Stefano Pozzebon, Hannah Sarisohn, David Williams, Gerardo Lemos, Lauren Johnson and Radina Gigova contributed to this report.
+CNN’s Rosa Flores, John Couwels, Faith Karimi, Ana Zuniga, Melissa Alonso, Christina Maxouris, Jamiel Lynch, Abel Alvarado, Valentina Moreira, Jacqueline Rose, Catherine Carter, Camille Furst, Keith Allen, Rebekah Riess, Stefano Pozzebon, Hannah Sarisohn, David Williams, Gerardo Lemos, Lauren Johnson, Christina Zdanowicz and Radina Gigova contributed to this report.

 Comments